mag-nix/ros-rollback/README.md

 };
 ```

-- Deploy-rs is one way to achieve and we could extend this to also rollback when our system operates not as expected
+- Deploy-rs is one way to achieve delivery and rollback.
+We could extend this to also rollback when our system operates not as expected

 - There also would need to be a way to deal with the update and rollback of e.g. databases or data in general which is not covered here